zwierski/croquemADAme-datastory/index.md

 ![image](output/tags_quiet.png)

 We observe that most of the common tags appear in both buzzing and quiet channels.
-This overlap makes sense due to the size of the database of channels: there are simply too many videos for every single one of them to be successful.
+This is the same kind of overlap (due to the size of the database) we mentioned in the topic analysis.
 We still notice, however, that certain tags appear in the buzzing list but not in the quiet one: among these, "challenge" or "prank" might be tags of interest to your channel.
 Of course, it can also be effective to add other relevant tags that belong to both lists, as they will improve the referencing of your video.

 Try to avoid adding stopwords such as "the" or "of", however.
 These only appears in the most common tag list for quiet videos, therefore they will likely not help much with the referencing of your videos.
 We think a possible reason to this would be the following: when users enter a search query, they may only type the words meaningful to their search - without adding stopwords that wouldn't help refine the search results.